pedromarquetti/lotto-ds/README.md

-# Welcom to my lotto analysis
+# Welcome to my lotto analysis

 ## What it does?

-Gets all lottery results from [here](redeloteria.com.br) and plots graphs
+Gets all lottery results from [here](https://redeloteria.com.br/) and plots graphs

 ## How to run